 - Remove contact lenses if present.

-- Immediately wash out the eye with lots and lots of water for at least 10-15 minutes.
-For example, hold your (open) eye beneath a running cold tap (testing the temperature first).
+- Immediately wash out the eye with lots and lots of water for at least 10-15 minutes:

 Treatment for scratches/abrasions/flying objects/radiation injury

-A small corneal scratch usually heals over a couple of days or so.
+A small corneal scratch or abrasion usually heals over a couple of days or so.

 Eye infection is a complication that may follow an injury or scratch to the cornea.
 Therefore, it is routine to prescribe antibiotic eye drops or ointment for up to a week to prevent infection.
+Chloramphenicol or fusidic acid are most commonly used, although if you have scratched your eye with a contact lens you may be prescribed gentamicin eye drops.
 Painkillers such as paracetamol or ibuprofen will ease pain.
-Sometimes a one-off eye drop may be given by a doctor to help ease the pain.

-Sometimes a small particle of wood, metal, etc, becomes slightly embedded in the cornea.
+Sometimes a small particle becomes slightly embedded in the cornea.
 This needs to be removed, as it may lead to infection or staining.
 It is often possible for a doctor to remove it using a cotton wool bud.
 Sometimes a fine needle may be needed to lift it out.
 Local anaesthetic eye drops are used if this is done, to make the procedure painless.
 The surface of the eye is actually surprisingly hard so don't worry.
 The doctor will not harm your eye with the needle.
+A particle of metal on the eye is removed in the same way.
+However, if it has started to produce a ring of rust this is removed using a specially burring tool, to make sure that all the rust spots are removed.

 If you normally wear contact lenses, do not wear them while the cornea is healing or whilst using antibiotic eye drops.
-Do not wear them for 24 hours after the final dose of antibiotic eye drops.
+You also should not wear them for 24 hours after the final dose of antibiotic eye drops, as they can become discoloured.

 An eye patch to cover the eye is not normally advised following a corneal scratch or abrasion (as was commonly advised in the past).
 This is because studies have shown that using a patch does not improve healing rates and does not reduce pain.
-Removal of the patch tends to result in the healing tissue on the cornea stripping off again as you blink so you are back to the start of healing again.
-In addition, if you wear an eye patch you lose your binocular vision (vision using two eyes).
+Removal of the patch tends to result in the healing tissue on the cornea stripping off again as you blink, so you are back to the start of healing again.
+In addition, if you wear an eye patch you lose your depth vision using two eyes (your binocular vision).
 The exception is if local anaesthetic eye drops have been used for assessment or treatment and the eye is numb.
-A patch may then be advised for a few hours until the sensation returns to the eye in order to protect it.
-An eye with anaesthetic drops in it may not blink if something flies into it.
+A patch may then be advised for a few hours until the sensation returns to the eye, in order to protect it.
+This is needed because an eye with anaesthetic drops in it may not blink if something flies into it.

 You will be referred to an eye specialist if you have a deep or penetrating injury to the eye or if there are any concerns that the eye is more seriously damaged.
 Specialised assessment and treatment may be needed.

-Note: do not drive unless you have normal vision and the effects of eye drops (if used) have worn off.
+Note: do not drive unless you have normal vision in both eyes and the effects of eye drops (if used) have worn off.

-Always wear eye protection when you drill, saw, etc, which causes flying small particles.
-Also when welding, skiing, mountaineering, using sunbeds, and in any other situation where there is a lot of light radiation.
+Always wear eye protection when you drill, saw, etc - activities which cause flying small particles.
+Wear specialised ultraviolet protection when welding, skiing, mountaineering, using sunbeds and in any other situation where there is a lot of light radiation.
+Take particular care when using hazardous chemicals such as acid or alkali, washing your hands regularly and protecting the eyes if there is any risk of material splashing or exploding.
+Wear protective goggles when dealing with cement and plaster dust.

-Depending on the circumstances and severity of the injury, your doctor may advise that you should be reviewed in 24-48 hours after the injury.
+Depending on the severity of the injury, your doctor may advise that you should be reviewed in 24-48 hours after the injury.
 This is to see if healing is underway.
-However, see a doctor as soon as you can if your vision gets worse or if you have worsening pain.
-(Allow for the fact that, if any local anaesthetic was used, there will be mild pain after it wears off.)
+However, see a doctor as soon as you can if your vision becomes worse, if you have worsening pain (beyond that due to the local anaesthetic wearing off) or if your corneal abrasion does not seem to have healed after 72 hours.

 Dr Tim Kenny